As previously seen on Wit & Delight

 If you’re going to start doing yoga, don’t go to Yoga Sculpt.
 It’s good for strengthening your body, for sure, but if you do that first, you’ll never go back.
 Start with a class with the words Slow, Yin, or Restorative in the title.
 Deal?

 Images courtesy of Christopher Delorenzo

 Kate O’Reilly can’t really follow directions but manages to find plenty of work somehow.
-Loves: food, affection, yoga, and a big stack of things to read.
-She never uses the internet to argue or win things.
+Loves food, affection and a big stack of things to read.
+Never uses the internet to argue or win things.
 Follow her on Instagram at @cleverkate.

 BY Kate O'Reilly - April 7, 2019